andrewwong97/gwb-routes/README.md

 This is deployed as a FastAPI web server, serving some URLs with an HTML template backed by same-origin fetches for data.

+## Stack
+* FastAPI web server, deployed on Vercel with CI/CD.
+Implementation: app/index.py
+* Redis API, which caches data every 3 minutes.
+As of now, we are using free tier for Redis.
+Implementation: app/routes_cache.py

 ## Usage

 Set up a python virtualenv and activate it: